There is still stiff competition for many job openings.

 List any awards you receive or cite positive media references to your work.

-You can also integrate your education and training into your CCAR stories.
+You can also integrate your education, training and professional development into your CCAR stories.

 Show how your degree or specialized training enabled you to get the desired results.